 But rocket attacks were a different challenge altogether.
 British planners were well aware of this threat and included it in the report to Churchill.
 Once the Russians began making these weapons en masse, the British expected a "far heavier scale of attack than the Germans were able to develop and no way of effectively reducing this."

-With Russian superiority in mainland Europe, the hypothetical rocket-based devastation of the British Isles in the scenario, and the insistence of President Truman that the United States would not participate, Churchill shelved the idea forever.
+With Russian superiority in mainland Europe, the hypothetical rocket-based devastation of the British Isles in the scenario, and the insistence of President Truman that the United States would not participate, Churchill shelved the idea of starting World War III forever.